-The investment objective of the Fund is to provide its shareholders with long-term total return.
+The investment objective of the Fund is to provide its shareholders with longterm total return.
 Total return is comprised of current income and capital appreciation.

 The Fund may invest in equity securities issued by companies of any market capitalization located throughout the world.
 For purposes of the Fund's investment policies, equity securities include common stocks, depositary receipts, warrants, rights, and preferred shares.
 Under normal circumstances, the Fund primarily invests in securities of mid- and large-capitalization companies tied economically to developed market countries throughout the world, other than the U.S. and Canada.
-Domini defines mid- and large-capitalization companies to be those with a market capitalization at the time of purchase between \$2 and \$10 billion, or greater than \$10 billion, respectively.
+Domini defines mid- and large-capitalization at the time of purchase between \$2 and \$10 billion, or greater than \$10 billion, respectively.